measurement-factory/anubis/README.md

    The previous state of the staging branch is ignored.
 3. Wait for GitHub to report that all the _required_ staging checks have succeeded on the staging branch.
 The project CI infrastructure is expected to auto-test the staging branch on every change.
-A check failure is a PR-specific step failure -- in GitHub terminology, all staging checks are currently deemed "required".
-If discovered, any extra check is considered a configuration problem (not related to any specific PR).
-Error handling is detailed in the next section.
 4. Fast forward the PR target branch (usually "master") to the now-tested staging commit.
 5. Label the PR as merged (see below for PR labels) and close the PR.